Tell us about your cath lab. Is it part of a cardiovascular service line?

 Is your lab involved in clinical research?

-Can you share your lab’s door-to-balloon (D2B) and ST-elevation myocardial infarction (STEMI) treatment efforts?
+Can you share information about your lab’s door-to-balloon (D2B) times?

 Who transports the STEMI patient to the cath lab during regular and off hours?